 Children and young people aged between 2 and 17 years can get the nasal flu vaccine for free.

-Your child can get the vaccine at your GP or pharmacy from October 2021 until the start of February 2022.
+Your child can get the vaccine at your GP or pharmacy.

 Why children should get the flu vaccine

 The flu vaccine helps to protect children against flu.

 Most children who get the flu have mild symptoms.
 But children and young people with chronic health conditions are at risk of serious complications from flu.